Framework-R-D/phlex-design/doc/algorithms.rst

    }

 The registration stanza is included in C++ file called a :term:`module`, which is a compiled library that is dynamically loadable by Phlex.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   Do you mean a C++ module, or a linker-defined module?
+It seems a bit strange to describe a, "C++ file" as a "compiled library ..."

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS(m)`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
 A registration statement contains a series of chained *clauses*, starting with a :cpp:`with(...)` clause.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   What significance does the ordering have beyond the first :cpp:`with(...)` or :cpp:`make(...)`?
+   Is this enforced?
+   If so, is this at compile time, configuration time or run time?

 In the case of a transform, six pieces of information are provided in the registration statement:

 1. The algorithm/HOF operator to be used
 2. The maximum number of CPU threads the framework can use when invoking the algorithm :dune:`24.2 Specification of algorithm's maximum number of CPU threads`
 3. The HOF to be used (generally expressed as an active verb)

+   .. admonition:: Chris Green
+      :class: admonition-chg

+      I think I know what is meant here, but could we make it a little clearer, e.g. "The name of the HOF to be used, which generally should be expressed as an action, e.g. ``make_tracks`` or ``calculate_de_dx``?"

 4. The product specification(s) from which to form the input data product sequence :dune:`28 Specification of data products required by an algorithm`
 5. The specification(s) of the data product(s) created by the algorithm :dune:`29 Specification of data products created by an algorithm`
 6. The data category where the input data products are found and the output data products are to be placed